 In most cases, there will be no public market for the securities held by us at the time of their acquisition.
 We will generally not be able to sell the securities of Portfolio Companies through the public markets unless their sale is registered under applicable securities laws, or unless an exemption from such registration requirements is available.
 Additionally, there can be no assurances that investments can be sold on a private basis.
 Our ability to quickly sell or exchange any of our Portfolio Companies in response to changes in economic and other conditions will be limited.
-In addition, in some cases we may be prohibited by contract or legal or regulatory reasons from selling certain securities or other instruments for a period of time (e.g., due to limitations on sale arising from contractual lockups, obligations to receive consent to transfer or assign interests, or rights of first offer), and as a result may not be permitted to sell a Portfolio Investment at a time we might otherwise desire to do so.
-To the extent that there is no trading market for a Portfolio Investment, we may be unable to liquidate that Portfolio Investment or may be unable to do so at a profit.
+In addition, in some cases we may be prohibited by contract or legal or regulatory reasons from selling certain securities or other instruments for a period of time (e.g., due to limitations on sale arising from contractual lockups, obligations to receive consent to transfer or assign interests, or rights of first offer), and as a result may not be permitted to sell a Portfolio Investment or may be unable to do so at a profit.
 Moreover, there can be no assurances that private purchasers of our Portfolio Investments will be found.